rupertlssmith/hak_wambook/README.md

     https://github.com/rupertlssmith/lojix

-This is current built against version 0.8.11 of lojix, to get the sources for that version checkout its tag:
+This is currently built against version 0.8.11 of lojix, to get the sources for that version checkout its tag:

     > git clone https://github.com/rupertlssmith/lojix.git
     > cd lojix